-OK...Let's balance!
+Ok...Let's balance!

 - 1. Be sure that a preliminary coarse balance has been done so that no unexpected swings of the scope take place.
 Be sure that the clutches are tight on both axes.
 You will not use the clutches to balance the mount. - 2.
 R.A.
 Axis Release the gear mesh in the R.A. axis as described in the pictorial above.
 While holding onto the counterweight shaft, swing the shaft to a horizontal position either east or west to your convenience. - 3.
 Slide the heavier weights to the top of the shaft and try balancing with just the lower, lighter weight.
-If you must, slide the weights lower as necessary to balance, however, it is better to add another heavy weight up high. - 4.
-Once you have the balance perfect with the axis horizontal and not moving, then slide the lowest weight slightly further down the shaft so that the axis has a small amount of drift in that direction.
-You want a little bit of offset...not much. - 5.
-Position the axis horizontally and then gently turn the lever to re-engage the worm and worm wheel.
-You may need to slightly rotate the axis so that the gears drop into mesh. - 6.
-Once the lever is fully in its locked position, replace the cover and move on to the Dec. axis. - 7.
+If you must, slide the weights lower as necessary to balance, however, it is better to add another heavy weight up high.
+The balance should be precise for good guiding when imaging. - 4.
+Position the axis horizontally and then gently turn the lever to re-engage the worm and worm wheel as described above.
+You may need to slightly rotate the axis so that the gears drop into mesh before fully engaging the lever. - 5.
+Once the lever is fully in its locked position, replace the cover and move on to the Dec. axis. - 6.
 Dec.
 Axis Release the gear mesh in the Dec. axis as described in the pictorial above.
-While holding one end of the scope, swing the scope into a horizontal position. - 8.
+While holding one end of the scope, swing the scope into a horizontal position. - 7.
 Loosen the tube mounting rings or the dovetail saddle locking knobs and position the scope so that it is perfectly balanced and stable in a horizontal position.
-Remember that the camera should be in its focused position for accuracy. - 9.
-Once you have the balance perfect with the axis horizontal and not moving, then slide the scope slightly toward the camera end so that the axis has a small amount of drift in that direction.
-You want a little bit of offset...not much. - 10.
-Position the axis horizontally and then gently turn the lever to re-engage the worm and worm wheel.
-You may need to slightly rotate the axis so that the gears drop into mesh. - 11.
+Remember that the camera should be in its focused position for accuracy.
+The balance should be precise for good guiding when imaging. - 8.
+Position the axis horizontally and then gently turn the lever to re-engage the worm and worm wheel as described above.
+You may need to slightly rotate the axis so that the gears drop into mesh before fully engaging the lever. - 9.
 Once the lever is fully in its locked position, replace the cover and you are finished.
 Now you can loosen the clutches and reposition the scope into a reference Park position so that you can power up and be oriented.